Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles

 where $\mu\in[0,\pi)$, and the real quantities $\mathrm{m}_{0}$, $\mathrm{m}_{1}$, $\mathrm{m}_{2}$ and $\mathrm{m}_{3}$ satisfy $(\mathrm{m}_{0})^{2}+(\mathrm{m}_{1})^{2}+(\mathrm{m}_{2})^{2}+(\mathrm{m}_{3})^{2}=1$ (see Ref. \cite{RefK}).
 Similarly, we can report the following relation: which gives us the explicit value of the current density given in Eq.
 (3) at $x=a$, namely,

 which, by virtue of the pseudo self-adjointness of $\hat{\mathrm{h}}$, is also equal to $j(x=b,t)$ (see Appendix B).
 Clearly, when we make $\mathrm{m}_{1}=\mathrm{m}_{2}=0$ in Eq.
 (19), then $j(a,t)=j(b,t)=0$.
 The latter condition defines the confining BCs specifically when the wavefunction $\psi$ is complex.
 However, if the solutions $\psi$ are real or purely imaginary, this condition produces the result $\mathrm{m}_{2}=0$ in the general set of BCs given in Eq.
 (17) (because $\psi$ and $\psi^{*}$ satisfy Eq.
 (17)).
 Because the imaginary part of a real number is zero, we obtain again the result $j(a,t)=j(b,t)=0$ from Eq.
-(19), which is expected because, when $\psi\in\mathbb{R}$, we have that $j(x,t)=0$ (see Eq.
-(4)).
-In Appendix B, we also explicitly prove that all the confining BCs for the (complex) solutions of the 1D KFG equation lead immediately to the relation $j(a,t)=j(b,t)=0$.
+(19), which is expected.
+In Appendix B, we explicitly prove that all the confining BCs for the (complex) solutions of the 1D KFG equation lead immediately to the relation $j(a,t)=j(b,t)=0$.